SK4812Khan/John-Fraser-Interact/README.md

 # John-Fraser-Interact
-The Official Platform of John Fraser Interact - In Progress Currently Formatted for Desktop and Mobile
+The Official Platform of John Fraser Interact - In Progress\n Currently Formatted for Desktop and Mobile